-- USACE and a local partner will work with residents in the vicinity of the IHNC Lock replacement project who may be temporarily displaced by the project to relocate in Orleans Parish.
-Incentives offered might include relocation assistance within Orleans Parish to ensure that community members stay within the parish. - In cooperation with a non-federal entity, resources may be provided to establish a business assistance program in the area to serve as a stimulus for local business development.
-This program would help create new businesses, help existing businesses expand, provide high-tech educational facilities, create new jobs, preserve old ones, and help revitalize the neighborhoods adjacent to the project in the Ninth Ward.
+- In cooperation with a non-federal entity, resources may be provided to establish a business assistance program in the area to serve as a stimulus for local business development.
+This program may include measures that help create new businesses, help existing businesses expand, provide high-tech educational facilities, create new jobs, preserve old ones, and help revitalize the neighborhoods adjacent to the project in the Ninth Ward.
 This will be in conjunction with local state, and federal government and implemented in conjunction with the City of New Orleans and/or one of the local universities. - Sponsor programs for educating local residents on maintaining their housing.
 These programs could be administered by established local agencies, neighborhood community development corporations, or other appropriate agencies.
-Partnering with these local agencies will help expedite the implementation of this mitigation measure. - Crime is of the utmost importance to residents in the surrounding communities, and increased police presence in these areas has proven to help reduce crime and improve the quality of life.
+Partnering with these local agencies will help expedite the implementation of this mitigation measure. - Utilize a partnership-based initiative to provide assistance to eligible homeowners or tenants in the Lower 9th Ward, Holy Cross, Bywater, and St. Claude neighborhoods.
+This mitigation measure is intended to help stabilize historically rooted communities, reduce displacement pressures, and offset financial burdens stemming from construction-related disruptions, perceived property value changes, and long-term neighborhood impacts.
+Assistance may include temporary mortgage payment support, refinancing guidance, or foreclosure prevention services.
+Implementation would be carried out through formal Partnership Agreements with qualified public or nonprofit housing entities that have the statutory authority, technical capacity, and community trust necessary to administer such programs effectively. - Crime is of the utmost importance to residents in the surrounding communities, and increased police presence in these areas has proven to help reduce crime and improve the quality of life.

 There is similar concern from residents about the availability of and access to emergency medical services.
-During project construction, the mitigation plan could include partnership with local law enforcement and local emergency medical providers so they can continue to provide essential services to these areas.
+During project construction, the mitigation plan could include partnership with local law enforcement or private security providers and local emergency medical providers so they can continue to provide essential services to these areas.
 The Transportation Mitigation Program also will provide for enhanced communication between emergency dispatchers and Emergency Medical Service with real time bridge status information.